christiangileski/gremlin-project/README.md

 2. In the project directory, run `npm install` (or similar package manager installation script) to install the project dependencies.
 3. Run `npm run dev` (or similar package manager dev script) to run the project in dev mode.
 4. Alternatively, run `npm run build` then `npm run preview` (or similar package manager scripts) to run a production version of the app.

+## Forcing an error

+If you want to force an error, open your browser's dev tools.
+Navigate to the network tab/settings, and set the network throttling to be `offline`.
+This will cause any axios requests to fail, and the error message will be displayed.